tsony-tsonev/nerdtree-git-plugin/README.md

 ```
 > How to enable and customize file colors?

 Use this variable to change colors.
+(It will use the colors for guifg)

 ```
 let g:WebDevIconsUnicodeDecorateFolderNodes = 1